Bartending can be a lucrative side hustle or a full-time job, and offers a number of benefits.

 You can find several companies that facilitate online and in-person consumer research studies and focus groups.

-If you have downtime during your day (like to go donate plasma), you might be interested in these online survey sites and apps.
+If you have downtime during your day or evenings, you might be interested in these online survey sites and apps.
 Generally they pay very little, but it can add up, and they’ve very easy to do:

 - Swagbucks – Mega-popular survey platform with a free $10 bonus; earn up to $35 a survey.